eclipse-kanto/example-applications/vehicle-simulator/README.md

 }
 ```

-Another data sent from the simulator but only after some user interaction, which will be explained later is a ditto feature called *trunk*.
+Another data sent from the simulator but only after some user interaction, which will be explained later is a ditto feature called *Trunk*.
 It contains information if the trunk is open or closed.
 A sample message for the trunk state looks like this.

 ```json
 {